Leeds over-trained comments were 'careless' admits Marsch as he regrets Bielsa criticism

 Marsch clarifies his comments

-Marsch has now come out on his remarks, insisting he never intended to aim a dig at Bielsa.
+Marsch has now come out to clarify his remarks, insisting he never intended to aim a dig at Bielsa.

 "Listen, I want to say this was not intentional to attack Marcelo in any way," the Leeds boss said ahead of his side's next Premier League outing against Crystal Palace.
 "It was a little bit careless.